keptn/keptn/designDocs/shipyard.md

     }
 },
 ```
 The example above defines a gate that will first trigger the neotys.executor which will run the defined test case.
 Upon successful completion the Shipyard Evaluator will calculate the overall acceptanceScore and matches it with any of the defined score labels.
-For example - if the overall score is >= 65 the deployment is considered **pass**.
-If between 45 and 65 it is considered **warning**.
-If it is below 45 it is considered **failed**!
+For example, if the overall score is >= 65 the deployment is considered **pass**.
+If it is between 45 and 65, it is considered **warning**.
+If it is below 45, it is considered **failed**.

 ## Implemention in keptn: Workflow
 Evaluating Shipyard is a core capability of keptn.
 The following illustrates the general workflow from: